yahnyshc/stockTicker/README.md

 - **1-Minute Candlestick Charts**: Displays charts using the last received price and historical data stored in a PostgreSQL database.
 - **Daily Gains/Losses**: Shows today's gain or loss in percentage.
 - **Logos Display**: Displays logos for the subscribed items.
+- **Visualization**: Visualization of the above features on the bright RGB LED display using GPIO pins interaction.

 ## Hardware Requirements